Caffeine is my shepherd; I shall not doze.

 8 June 2013: The Cafe Bella menu has expanded as well.
 One of Michael’s new creations is a chocolate panini, a unique sandwich crafted from a melted dark chocolate and mozzarella cheese on grilled rustic Fano bread.
 It’s even better than it sounds if possible.
 Dark chocolate ensures the sandwich isn’t cloying while the mozzarella lends just enough fat and salt to prevent a chocolate overload.
 The rustic Fano bread is a perfect canvas and it’s lightly toasted so that the flavor of char doesn’t obscure the flavor of chocolate.

 16 March 2013: Vegetarian offerings, and not just salads, have always been a staple at Cafe Bella.
 One of my favorite vegetarian sandwiches (or sandwiches of any type) in the Duke City is the Grilled Vegetable Ciabbata: grilled garden vegetables, fluffy egg, Parmesan cheese and organic greens on a Ciabbata roll with sun-dried tomato cream cheese.
 For a calorically low sandwich, this one is remarkably delicious, especially the amazing combination of perfectly grilled seasonal vegetables with complementary organic greens.
 The sun-dried tomato cream cheese is the type of schmear bagel lovers appreciate most.

-14 MAY 2013: Larry McGoldrick, the esteemed professor with the perspicacious palate, called the slow-roasted carne panini at Cafe Bella the “Best panini I have ever had.
+14 May 2013: Larry McGoldrick, the esteemed professor with the perspicacious palate, called the slow-roasted carne panini at Cafe Bella the “Best panini I have ever had.
 Anyplace.”
 He named it one of the very best dishes he had in 2012.
 It’s easy to see why.
 Michael has managed the near miraculous feat of creating a perfect cheese melt while heating the chile marinated pork to perfection without singeing the panini.
-When he first served this panini, the carne, true porcine perfection, comes from the Smokehouse BBQ, a Rio Rancho institution and one of New Mexico’s very best purveyors of smoked meats.
+When he first served this panini, the carne, true porcine perfection, came from the Smokehouse BBQ, a Rio Rancho institution and one of New Mexico’s very best purveyors of smoked meats.
 When the Smokehouse closed, Michael began procuring the pork locally and cooking it for four and a half hours.
 The result is pure, unadulterated edible art.
 Michael engorges the panini with that succulent pork, baby field greens, mozzarella and a mayo-based sauce.
 Each bite is an absolute joy and an adventure in deliciousness.